-Moreover, we introduce here a new notion, that of \emph{weakly normal neighborhoods}, generalizing normal (or convex) neighborhoods for smooth spacetimes and localizing neighborhoods of \cite{KS:18}.
-We do not need the full power of the latter as we will see. \begin{defi}[Weakly normal neighborhood] Let \Xll be a Lorentz\-ian pre-length space and $p\in X$.
-A neighborhood $U$ of $p$ is \emph{weakly normal}~if \begin{enumerate} \item the time separation function $\tau$ is finite on $U$, i.e., $\tau\rvert_{U\times U}<\infty$, \item maximizers exist, i.e., for all $x,y\in U$ with $x<y$ there is a causal maximizer from $x$ to $y$, \item and it is not locally timelike isolating, i.e., $I^\pm(p)\cap U \neq \emptyset$. \end{enumerate} Furthermore, we call \Xll \emph{weakly normal} if every point has a weakly normal neighborhood. \end{defi} Note that the maximizer required to exist by point (ii) need not be contained in $U$.
-One could also demand this or demand additionally that it is only maximizing among all curves in $U$ (similar to localizing neighborhoods, cf. \cite[Def.\ 3.16]{KS:18}) but this will not be needed for our purposes.
-Also note all previous notions of curvature comparison neighborhoods demand the existence of maximizers and $\tau$ finite-valued there, cf.\ Definition \ref{defi-cbb} and \cite{KS:18, BS:23, BKR:24}.
+Note that the maximizer required to exist by point (ii) need not be contained in $U$.
+One could also demand this or demand additionally that it is only maximizing among all curves in $U$ (similar to localizing neighbourhoods, cf. \cite[Def.\ 3.16]{KS:18}) but this will not be needed for our purposes.
+Also note all previous notions of curvature comparison neighbourhoods demand the existence of maximizers and $\tau$ finite-valued there, cf.\ Definition \ref{defi-cbb} and \cite{KS:18, BS:23, BKR:24}.
 Thus all spaces with curvature bounds (except the one for discrete spaces where existence of maximizers is not required) are weakly normal.
 Moreover, we have the following compatibility result.